 Everton Vs Manchester United preview, latest team news, key stats, predicted starting line-ups of both sides and prediction.

 18+ | Commercial Content | T&Cs apply | Begambleaware.org

 The Red Devils are coming into this game on the back of a resounding 5-0 victory over Club Brugge in the second leg of their Europa League R-32 clash with the Belgian side.

 Ole Gunnar Solskjaer would be hoping his Manchester United players carry their form from the previous games when they meet Everton at the Goodison Park on Sunday afternoon.

 The Red Devils have turned their poor early-season form around and are yet to lose a single game in all competitions for more than a month.
-They have defeated the likes of Manchester City and Chelsea in that period to reinforce their credentials for a top-four finish.
+They have defeated the likes of Chelsea in that period to reinforce their credentials for a top-four finish.